oslokommune/okctl/userdocs/src/help/setup-reference-app.md

 Following this guide will set up:

-* A running demo application in a new or existing cluster
+* A running reference application in a new or existing cluster
 * Postgres database for the application (RDS)
 * A Persistent volume claim ([PVC](https://aws.amazon.com/premiumsupport/knowledge-center/eks-persistent-storage/)) for the application